lagom/lagom/docs/manual/scala/releases/Migration14.md

 The internal upgrade to latest major versions of Play and Akka may need some changes in your code if you are using either of them directly.
 Please refer to the [Play 2.6 migration guide](https://www.playframework.com/documentation/2.6.x/Migration26) and the [Akka 2.5 migration guide](http://doc.akka.io/docs/akka/current/scala/project/migration-guide-2.4.x-2.5.x.html) for more details.

+### Default Service Locator port

+Historically, Lagom's service locator has listened on port 8000.
+Because port 8000 is a common port on which apps listen, its default value has been changed to 9008.

 ### Rolling upgrade

 When running a rolling upgrade the nodes composing your Akka cluster must keep the ability to connect to each other and must use the same serialization formats.